spxis/jsjudo/README.md

 - What CSS properties are used to change element dimensions?
 What values can they accept?
 - What is the CSS property used for changing text color?
 What about text size?
 - How can you restore the default CSS property of a DOM element?
-- Name five major CSS Properties for any given element.
+- Name five major CSS properties for any given element.
+- Are CSS properties case-sensitive?
+- Name the four different unit types for the CSS font-size attribute.
 - What is the correct order of the four CSS border properties?
 - What is the default CSS position property value?
 Name two others.
 - What is a CSS shorthand property?
 Give an example.
 - What is the CSS property for manipulating a bulleted list?
 - What are CSS Counters and how are they used?
 - What are the differences between inline and block elements?
+- How do you apply CSS3 transitions to any element property?
+Name one transition.
 - How are the visibility and display CSS properties used to hide elements?
 Describe the differences.
 - Why are relative width fonts considered better than fixed width fonts?
 - What fonts are supported by all computing platforms?